yassinbouasri/dependency-injection-attributes/sfcasts/asalias.md

 Instead, we'll use a design pattern called "Decoration" by creating a new class that wraps, or "decorates", `ButtonRemote`.

-In `src/Remote/`, create a new PHP class called `LoggingRemote`.
+In `src/Remote/`, create a new PHP class called `LoggerRemote`.
 This is our "decorator" and it needs the same methods as the class it's decorating.
 Copy the two methods from `ButtonRemote`, paste them here and remove their guts.
 Add a constructor, and inject the logger service with